TomNisbet/nqsap-pcb/docs/_docs/design-550-alu.md

 are wired to the Instruction Register, only the Carry-in signal is provided by the microcode ROMs.

+Rather than providing the outputs of the Instruction Register on the bus or requiring an interconnect between the IR and ALU, the ALU module keeps its own copy of the IR in a local register that loads on the WI signal.
+Five bits of this register are used by the ALU, and three more are passed to the Flags Module for conditinal jump selection.

 [![NQSAP ALU schematic)](../../assets/images/alu-schematic.png "ALU schematic"){:width="500px"}](../../assets/images/alu-schematic.png)

 The inputs to the ALU are the A Register (H) and the B register.
 All ALU instructions